This is the multi-page printable view of this section. Click here to print.

 Service Overview

-CacheStore(DBaaS) is a service that provides the in‑memory based data stores Redis OSS and Valkey.
-Samsung Cloud Platform provides an environment that can automate the installation of Redis OSS and Valkey through a web‑based console and perform management functions for operation.
+CacheStore(DBaaS) is a service that provides the in-memory data stores Redis OSS and Valkey.
+Samsung Cloud Platform provides an environment that automates the installation of Redis OSS and valkey through a web-based console and performs management functions for operation.

 CacheStore (DBaaS) provides a Sentinel architecture consisting of a Master server that performs read/write operations and read‑only Replica servers that replicate the Master data.
-Sentinel checks the status of DB servers where the engine is installed and automatically fails over the Replica servers to become the Master server if a failure occurs on the Master server.
-Additionally, it provides an automatic backup feature at user‑specified times to prepare for issues with the DB server or data, allowing data recovery based on the backup point.
+Sentinel checks the status of DB servers with the engine installed, and when a failure occurs on the Master server, it automatically fails over the Replica servers to the Master server.
+Additionally, to prepare for potential issues with the DB server or data, we provide a feature that automatically backs up at a user-specified time, enabling data recovery based on the backup point.

 Provided Features